Seoul subway fare and pass choices for short stays

 Single journey tickets

 Single journey tickets are a backup, not a main strategy for most visitors.
 They are useful if you only need one subway ride before buying a transit card, if a card purchase fails, or if someone in the group loses their card.
 Because they are subway-only, they do not solve bus transfers or multi-day movement.
-They also add the small deposit-refund step, which is not difficult but is still another thing to manage.
+After the ride, return the ticket at a station deposit-refund machine to collect the KRW 500 deposit.

 If the itinerary includes buses, markets, neighborhoods, and late changes, a stored-value transit card is less fragile.
 If the itinerary is one museum and one subway return, a single journey ticket is fine.